sophus0505/Principal-Component-Analysis/README.md

 **Comment:**
  - We see that the tuning sets m to 85 wich is a low value and leads to a pretty distorted face.
 This might mean that the algorithm thinks that is enough dimensions to keep while still keeping enough variance in the data.

-# K-Means Clustering (Bachelor and master students)
+# K-Means Clustering:
-In this section you will use the *k-means clustering* algorithm to perform unsupervised clustering.
+In this section we use the *k-means clustering* algorithm to perform unsupervised clustering.
 We perform the algorithm on the iris data used before.
 The results are shown below.

 ![Original data from the iris dataset.](figures/output_99_0.png)